GunnerJnr/stream-two-final-project/README.md

 managed to solve this by changing the div element the step was set up in and now it seems to work fine.

+I unfortunately ran in to problems with `D3/DC.js` I was hoping to get my bar charts and graphs linked up to the table so that it would filter with the other data.
+Unfortunately due to time constraints I will not be able to have that feauture right now so I have for now moved the table into its own html page, although that currently now contains a bug where if you run the `intro.js` site introduction it will display as if it was on the dashboard, really the functionality should be removed but I do not have time, so I am documenting the bug.
+I also wanted to make the charts and graphs responsive theirself, instead of just the container being responsive.
+I thought the keen dashboard might of helped with this but unfortunately it did not.

 [Back to Table Of Contents](#table-of-contents)

 ## Installation